hoodiehq/hood.ie/blog/MeetthehoodiesNickHehr.md

 ---

 #Hello all!
-I recently had the great honor of interviewing Nick Hehr (@hipsterbrown on twitter and github).
+I recently had the great honor of interviewing Nick Hehr ([Twitter](https://twitter.com/hipsterbrown), [GitHub](https://github.com/hipsterbrown)).
 Let's see what he had to say:

 #1.
 What’s your favorite animal?